 You see, Swedes are big on recycling.
 So big, in fact, that less than 1 percent of Swedish household waste ended up in a landfill last year or any year since 2011.

 Good for them!
-However, the population's remarkably pertinacious recycling habits are also a bit of a problem given that the country relies on waste to heat and to provide electricity to hundreds of thousands of homes through a longstanding waste-to-energy incineration program.
+However, the population's remarkably pertinacious recycling habits are also a bit of a problem given that the country relies on waste to heat and provide electricity to hundreds of thousands of homes through a longstanding waste-to-energy incineration program.
 So with citizens simply not generating enough burnable waste to power the incinerators, the country has been forced to look elsewhere for fuel.
-Says Catarina Ostlund, a senior advisor for the Swedish Environmental Protection Agency: “We have more capacity than the production of waste in Sweden and that is usable for incineration."
+Says Catarina Ostlund, a senior advisor for the Swedish Environmental Protection Agency in 2012: "We have more capacity than the production of waste in Sweden and that is usable for incineration."

 The solution has been to import (well, kind of import) waste from other countries, mainly Norway and England.
 It's kind of a great deal for the Swedes: Other countries pays Sweden to take their excess waste, Sweden burns it for heat and electricity.
 And in the case of Norway, the ashes remaining from the incineration process filled with highly polluting dioxins, are returned back to the country and landfilled.

 Public Radio International has the whole story with regards to Norway, one that may seem implausible in a country like garbage-bloated America, where overflowing landfills are anything but scarce.